 DIRAC: DynamIc uRban roAd traffiC noise simulation model using passive and publicly available data

 The project aims to model and predict the dynamic urban road traffic noise by integrating the data-driven microscopic traffic simulation and instantaneous noise emission and propagation models.
-It will demonstrate, using passive traffic and publicly available built environment data, a high-fidelity dynamic traffic noise simulator with geographic information system (GIS) tools to predict and visualize noise levels at a time scale and geographic granularity previously unattained.
+Using passive traffic and publicly available built environment data, it will demonstrate a high-fidelity dynamic traffic noise simulator with geographic information system (GIS) tools to predict and visualize noise levels at a time scale and geographic granularity previously unattained.

 The DIRAC model and tool will pave the way for complex, dynamic urban road traffic noise modeling using passive traffic data, bridge the digital and physical urban world, and support ongoing efforts and collaborative decision makings of noise mitigation measures for a livable and healthy city, particularly for the growing demand of urban mobility for both people and goods in cities.

 Noise pollution is increasingly considered a major environmental issue in urban areas with rapid urbanization (projected to reach 68% of the World population by 2050) in the context of growing demand for mobility for people and goods in cities.
-It is recognized as a major cause of public health concerns e.g., linked with annoyance, sleep disturbance, and other health effects (e.g., depression, anxiety, and mood swings), and decreased productivity.
-In particular, road traffic is deemed to be the major source of noise in urban areas, with some 125 million people in the EU (32% of the total population) estimated to be exposed to harmful traffic noise levels.
+It is recognized as a major cause of public health concerns, e.g., such as annoyance, sleep disturbance, other health effects (e.g., depression, anxiety, and mood swings), and decreased productivity.
+In particular, road traffic is deemed the major noise source in urban areas.
+Some 125 million people in the EU (32% of the total population) are estimated to be exposed to harmful traffic noise levels.

 Several initiatives have therefore followed the European Noise Directive, mandating the development of urban noise maps.
 However, strategic noise maps exhibit strong limitations in view of noise exposure mitigation measures: long-time (yearly) averages based on traffic flow, static representations, source-rather than receiver-centric, and non-representative of transitioning vehicle fleet.
 They are limited in modeling and predicting fluctuations of noise levels over time under planning and management interventions, yet being a fundamental tool to address specific dimensions of human health effects.

-Built on the multidisciplinary team’s expertise and project in traffic simulation and traffic noise modeling, the DIRAC project aims to develop and demonstrate a high-fidelity road traffic noise simulation model in urban areas, empowered by ubiquitous passive traffic and open-source data and Digital Twin models.
+Built on the multidisciplinary team’s expertise and project in traffic simulation and traffic noise modeling, the DIRAC project aims to develop and demonstrate a high-fidelity road traffic noise simulation model in urban areas empowered by ubiquitous passive traffic and open-source data and Digital Twin models.
 For this, data-driven models work in parallel with real-life measurements to reproduce findings and predict the results of response actions.
-The models are agent-based (ABM) and open-source, which can enable city stakeholders to recognize their own roles and management models for informative decision makings of noise mitigation measures toward more livable and healthy cities.
+The models are agent-based (ABM) and open-source, enabling city stakeholders to recognize their roles and management models for informative decision makings of noise mitigation measures toward more livable and healthy cities.

 The researchers in the team represent the KTH School of Architecture and Built Environment (ABE), Civil and Architectural Engineering Department, Transport Planning Division and KTH School of Engineering Science (SCI), Engineering Mechanics Department, The Marcus Wallenberg Laboratory for Sound and Vibration Research.
 The project is supported by strategic research partners at KTH Center of Traffic Research (CTR), VTI (Swedish National Road and Transport Research Institute), Linköping University, and the University of Tartu.